BrunoSilvaAndrade/python-config-parser/README.md

         },
         "allowed_clients":[
             {
-                "ip":str, # <- Here you can use regex to valid the ip format "timeout":int
+                "ip":str, # <- Here you can use regex to validate the ip format "timeout":int
             }
         ]